peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public PeterO.Numbers.ERational Subtract(
         int v);

-Returns the result of subtracting a 32-bit signed integer from this instance.
+Subtracts a 32-bit signed integer from this arbitrary-precision rational number and returns the result.

 <b>Parameters:</b>